aturgeo3/Dal-Quor/README.md

 [Can be found here](https://minecraft.curseforge.com/projects/voidcraft)

 ## Modpacks
-* Sure, provide a link to this github or [here](https://minecraft.curseforge.com/projects/voidcraft).
+* Sure, provide a link to this github or [here](https://minecraft.curseforge.com/projects/voidcraft) or [here](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/2746403-voidcraft) up to you.

 ## Other Mod Integrations
  This mod currently has integrations with: